Medical records condensation: a roadmap towards healthcare data democratisation: Introduction

-This work investigates the prospect of applying DC in sharing healthcare data for the first time.
+This work investigates the prospect of applying DC in democratising healthcare AI research for the first time.
 We apply DC to three healthcare datasets of varying clinical variables and tasks to yield condensed versions of train sets.
 We employ a cohort of 11 DNNs of various architectures to evaluate the original and condensed data utilities for deep learning.
-We also elaborate on the benefits of condensed data regarding efficient data storage and accelerated model convergence.
-We then discuss DC's inherent privacy protection and illustrate the disparate distribution of the condensed data.
-Finally, although still in its infancy, we show that dataset condensation possesses the potential to rescue us from the groundhog day of de-identification re-identification races, concentrating on sharing knowledge for healthcare AI research.
+We also elaborate on the benefits of condensed data regarding efficient data flow and accelerated model convergence.
+We then discuss the condensed data's inherent metadata nature and illustrate its disparate distribution against the original.
+Finally, although still in its infancy, we show that dataset condensation possesses the potential to rescue us from the Groundhog Day of de-identification re-identification races, concentrating on democratising knowledge for healthcare AI research.